-Rural mail carriers are allowed a special mileage rate equal to 150 percent of the basic standard mileage rate (42 cents for 1993).
-The special mileage rate applies to all business use of an automobile (including vans, pickups, and panel trucks) while performing "qualified services."
+Rural mail carriers are allowed a special mileage rate equal to 150 percent of the basic standard mileage rate (43.5 cents for 1994).
+The special mileage rate applies to all business uses of an automobile (including vans, pickups, and panel trucks) while performing "qualified services."
 But this special rate may not be used if the mail carrier claimed depreciation on the vehicle for any tax year beginning after 1987.